 Don Morgan was born, raised and educated in Saskatoon.
 He graduated from the University of Saskatchewan (College of Law) in 1978 and practiced law in Saskatoon from 1979 to 1988.
-Between 1988 and 1992 he was chairman and CEO of the Saskatchewan Legal Aid Commission and was appointed as Queen's Counsel in 1990.
+Between 1988 and 1992, he was chair and CEO of the Saskatchewan Legal Aid Commission and was appointed as Queen's Counsel in 1990.
 He practiced law in Saskatoon from 1992 until 2007.
-Don also served on the Saskatoon Public School Board from 1999 to 2003, including a term as board Chair.
+Don also served on the Saskatoon Public School Board from 1999 to 2003, including a term as board chair.

-Don and his wife Sandy are residents in the Rosewood area of Saskatoon.
+Don and his wife Sandy reside in the Rosewood area of Saskatoon.